 Assume all manifolds have smooth structure.\footnote{Manifolds will always be finite dimensional and oriented.} Let $V^p$ be a $p$-dimensional manifold, possibly with boundary, and $X^q$ a $q$-dimensional manifold (also may have boundary) and

 a fiber bundle with transition functions, i.e.\ structure group $= \homeo(X)$.
 The low differentiability form of MT we consider is:

-\begin{thm}[Mather-Thurston \cite{thur}] Suppose $B$ possesses a $C^0$-transverse foliation $\mathcal{F}_0$ over a neighborhood $\EuScript{N}_1 \de V$.
+\begin{thm}[Mather-Thurston \cite{thur74a}] Suppose $B$ possesses a $C^0$-transverse foliation $\mathcal{F}_0$ over a neighborhood $\EuScript{N}_1 \de V$.
 Then there is a cobordism $(W;V;V^\ast)$ from $V$ to $V^\ast$, constant near $\de V$ and covered by cobordism of bundles $(\lbar{B}; B, B^\ast)$, so that $B^\ast$ possesses a $C^0$-transverse foliation $\mathcal{F}$ agreeing with $\mathcal{F}_0$ on a smaller $\EuScript{N}_0(\de V) \subset \EuScript{N}_1(\de V)$.
 If $B$ has structure group $\homeo_0(X)$ we may arrange that this is also the structure group of $\lbar{B}$. \end{thm}

+\begin{defin} We treat as synonymous ``$C^0$-transverse foliation,'' ``topological transverse foliation,'' and ``topoloigcally flat connection.'' \end{defin}

+Later, we would like to strengthen certain $C^0$ statements to a bilipschitz category to meet work \cite{mei} of Meigniez which requires some regularity.
+I would like to thank Sam Nariman for pointing out to me certain subtleties and literature gaps around bilipschitz foliations.
+The author recalls assertions of W.\ Thurston, during lectures delivered in the 1970s, that the individual leaves of bilip foliations can be locally smoothed, regardless of codimension or dimension.
+It is possible that he was working in a category, sometimes called ``tame bilipschitz,'' where all transition functions are assumed to be compositions of bilipschitz functions with bilipschitz constant arbitrarily close to one, where the proof looks much easier.
+(It is open if this is the in fact any restriction at all).

-\begin{defin} We treat as synonymous ``$C^0$-transverse foliation,'' ``topological transverse foliation,'' and ``topoloigcally flat connection.''
-But we use these phrases both for the $C^0$ and bilipschitz contexts.
-Which one is applicable will be clear from the theorem statement; whether they are in the continuous or bilipschitz categories.
-In the discussion immediately following Theorem 2 of \cite{thu74c}, Thurston refers to work of his, apparently never published, that bilipschitz foliations of any codimension $q>1$ on a smooth manifold may be (topologically) isotoped so that each compact portion of each leaf is actually a $C^\infty$-submanifold.
+\begin{note}[Note on the bilipschitz category] In the discussion immediately following Theorem 2 of \cite{thur74b}, Thurston refers to work of his, apparently never published, that (tame?) bilipschitz foliations of any codimension $q>1$ on a smooth manifold may be (topologically) isotoped so that each compact portion of each leaf is actually a $C^\infty$-submanifold.